 ‘Requirements are becoming ever more strict and customers expect more and more from us.
 An example concerns some of our strategic partners who explicitly share their development path and resulting requirements in cleanliness, enabling us to anticipate in their needs by taking the necessary steps to keep serving them in the future.
 This all underlines the fact that contamination control is a hot item in our high-tech world, and therefore also in NTS’ development, component manufacturing and assembly companies.
 We recognized this some time ago and made the explicit choice to elevate cleanliness to a core competence in the realization that if you can’t do it clean, now or in the future, you are going to lose business.’

-Olof is a member of the Cleanliness Competence Team that NTS set up tree years ago.
-One of the main goals is generating, increasing and sharing relevant knowledge, company wide but also with the partners of NTS.
+Olof is a member of the Cleanliness Competence Team that NTS set up three years ago.
+One of the main goals is generating, increasing and sharing relevant knowledge, companywide but also with the partners of NTS.
 Thus the experts involved lay a firm foundation for NTS’ cleanliness competences and strategy.
 Moreover, they play an advising roll in projects where contamination control is an issue.

 ‘And in doing all these things we are not without ambition’, says Olof.
 ‘NTS wants to be one step ahead - a frontrunner in contamination control.
 Stable and robust processes from a cleanliness perspective give us a competitive edge.
 Sharing our expertise with customers - established OEM’s and newcomers - adds to our value.
 But of course being able to work clean is also a matter of having the right facilities.
 Momentarily I’m heading a project in which we expand our ISO 6 cleanroom, upgrade our ISO 8 to an ISO 7 cleanroom and adding ISO 5 (or less) mini environments where necessary.
 Among other things this involves installing new air treatment installations for particle and chemical filtration, changing the layout, the cleanroom equipment, dress code, way-of-working and the logistical and cleaning processes.